Tax treatment for options is diverse, including simple and complex trades on securities vs. Section 1256 contracts.

 - stock options

-- options on narrow-based indices
+- options on narrow-based indexes

 - options on securities ETFs organized as Registered Investment Companies (RIC)